 With negative static entries, a name is not assigned an IP address, a corresponding DNS request is answered negatively and not passed to any other name server either.

-You can easily change a dynamic entry to a static entry "at the press of a button" in IP DNS DYNAMIC CACHE (see table 2-10, page 57).
+You can easily change a dynamic entry to a static entry "at the press of a button" in IP DNS DYNAMIC CACHE.